SkylerHe/ur_slurm/slurm_template.md

 # Return the context/PWD to the directory where *this* file is located.
 cd $SLURM_SUBMIT_DIR
 ```
 - **Purpose**: Ensures that the script continues execution from the directory where it was submitted.
+    - `$SLURM_SUBMIT_DIR` is an environment variable automatically set by SLURM, which contains the path to the directory from which the job was submitted.
 This is important if your job relies on files or scripts in that directory.

 ```bash
 # Load the necessary program libraries